learningequality/kolibri-android-wrapper/README.md

 # kolibri-android-wrapper

-To generate the APK, run `docker build`.
-Once finished, a bebuging-apk will be created at `/kolibri_apk/app/build/outputs/apk/app-debug.apk` inside the container.
+To generate the APK, run `docker build .`, or `sudo docker build .`, once finished, a bebuging-apk will be created at `/kolibri_apk/app/build/outputs/apk/app-debug.apk` inside the container.

 ---